mathieu/decisions-on-ml/README.md

 This repository includes sample material to show how IBM Decision Services can leverage ML predictive models hosted as micro services.

+Material aims at tackling 3 challenges:
+- how to host ML models in a simple and portable form factor,
+- how to provide SDKs to easily consume ML driven predictions from remote applications,
+- with the benefit ofsuch SDK and ML micro service how to combine business rules and predictions in a decision service project.

 The technical proposal fits with a concept of operations based on 3 main roles and 4 steps:
  - Step 1: A Data scientist elaborates an ML model in a data science tool.
  - Step 2: A Data scientist exports an ML model serialized in pickle or joblib.